Douglas W. Kmiec

-As Ambassador to the Republic of Malta (2009-11 while on university leave), Ambassador Kmiec is credited with the completion of a new $125.5 million embassy compound now playing an enhanced strategic role in the Mediterranean strengthening both U.S. and E.U. efforts against the proliferation of nuclear weapons; human trafficking; drug smuggling and piracy.
-Ambassador Kmiec had a special assignment from President Obama to promote inter-faith dialogue as a means of achieving mutual understanding derived from mutual respect.
-His employ of kindness as the central element of conflict resolution and his devotion to understanding public policy through the eyes of faith gave him wide approval among the Maltese people.
-The Ambassador was also instrumental in the resettlement of close to eight hundred individual migrants and families seeking freedom from the violence and deprivation pervasive in sub-Saharan Africa.
-When an uprising required Embassy-Tripoli to close and its personnel to be evacuated, Ambassador Kmiec deployed a rented catamaran to safely return several hundred American citizens and other foreign nationals to their homes.
+Highly respected in the Republic of Malta, the Ambassador was instrumental in the resettlement of close to eight hundred individual migrants and families seeking freedom from the violence and deprivation pervasive in sub-Saharan Africa.
+When an uprising required Embassy- Tripoli to close and its personnel to be evacuated, Ambassador Kmiec deployed a rented catamaran to return several hundred American citizens and other foreign nationals to safety.

-A White House Fellow (1982-83), Professor Kmiec is one of a few individuals who has received the Distinguished Service Award from two cabinet departments-the Department of Justice in 1987 and Housing and Urban Development in 1983.
-In 1988, he was awarded the Edmund J. Randolph Award by the attorney general.
-He has lectured on the U.S. Constitution in Asia as a Fulbright Distinguished Scholar.
+A White House Fellow (1982-83), Professor Kmiec is one of a few individuals who has received the Distinguished Service Award from two cabinet departments-the Department of Justice and Housing and Urban Development.
+He was awarded the Edmund J. Randolph Award by the attorney general.
+He was honored as a 40th anniversary Fulbright distinguished scholar, and lectured in Hong Kong and Kuala Lumpur.

 - Constitutional Law